 The annual budget process projects the City's financial position and the dollars needed to provide services to the citizens of Clive.
 The budget report is required to be filed annually with the County Auditor as well as the Iowa Department of Management by March 15.

 Prior to the budget filing in March each year the City Council performs a budget development process through various budget workshops and meetings in January and February.
-The process for the FY 2017-2018 Operating Budget to start July 1, 2017 will include information on all the City's operations and fund accounts.
+The process for the FY 2019-2020 Operating Budget that starts July 1, 2019 includes information on all the City's operations and fund accounts.